occia/apicraft/readme.md

 - Collect the dependencies (data and control dependencies) and combine the dependencies

 You can follow the readme file inside the subdirectories for the detail of each step.
-We're making an example based on one of the evaluated attack surface to guide interesting users to reproduce the whole workflow of APICraft.
+We're making an example based on one of the evaluated attack surface to guide interested users to reproduce the whole workflow of APICraft.

 # Cite